Create a Website Account - Manage notification subscriptions, save form progress and more.

 Second Floor Small Study: The Small Study is a conference room that can seat very small groups.
 Maximum group size is 5 people.
 It is available each open day, including open Sundays from 1:30 pm to 4:00 pm.

 Yes, regularly scheduled story times are available.
 A current schedule is available in the Storytime Calendar or the Children's Page or by calling Children’s Services at (406) 657-8256.

 See our Hours page for information on open hours, holidays and other days the library may be closed, or call (406) 657-8259 for our automated hours line.
 Generally speaking, the library is open from 10:00 am - 9:00 pm, Monday - Thursday, 10:00 am - 6:00 pm Friday, and 10:00 am - 5:00 pm Saturday.
 Sundays from the weekend after Labor Day to the weekend before Memorial Day, the library is open from 1:00 pm - 5:00 pm.
 The library is closed on Sundays during the summer.

 The person for whom the library was named.
 See our About the Library page for links to his picture and the history of the library.

-You may board the bus at any MET bus stop sign or at a safe, accessible intersection (stand before the intersection).
-When the bus is a half block away just give the Bus Driver a wave to let him know you want to board.
+You may board the bus at any of the 450+ MET designated bus stop signs throughout the City, located approximately every 1/4 mile on 13 routes.
+When the bus is a half block away, just give the Bus Driver a wave, indicating you would like to board.